Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: isDeIdentified (https://w3id.org/ldac/terms#isDeIdentified)

-The data in this item has had identifying information removed, or in the case of a person the name is an alias.
+The data in this item has had potentially identifying information removed, which may include replacing names with pseudonyms.

 ### Values expected to be one of these types: